-We maintain a revolving line of credit with a commercial bank, which permits borrowing up to an aggregate principal amount of \$2.0 million.
-This line of credit is priced at Prime plus 0.5% and renews annually with a current expiration date of July 2022.
-The Company pledged \$2.0 million of business assets in the event the Company draws down on the line of credit.
+We maintain a revolving line of credit with a commercial bank which permits borrowing up to an aggregate principal amount of \$4.0 million.
+This line of credit is priced at Prime plus 0.5% with a 4.75% floor and renews annually with a current expiration date of July 2023.
+Prior to our July 2022 renewal this line had been \$2.0 million.
+The Company pledged \$4.0 million of business assets in the event the Company draws down on the line of credit.
 This agreement includes an annually calculated financial debt covenant requiring a minimum total adjusted capital of \$21.0 million.
-As of December 31, 2021, the Company was in compliance with its financial debt covenant.
+Total adjusted capital is the sum of an insurer's statutory capital and surplus as determined in accordance with the statutory accounting applicable to the annual financial statements required to be filed with Illinois Department of Insurance.

-There were no borrowings outstanding and there was no interest paid on the line of credit during the three months ended March 31, 2022.
+There were no borrowings outstanding and there was no interest paid on the line of credit during the six months ended June 30, 2022.